Gunturuvenkatasubbarao/Group-8_ltts/Requirements/SWOT Analysis/swot.md

 1. Raising interest scenario.
 2. Auto lending is likely to continue to be negatively affected by household debt.
 3. Early pay of penalties.
+4. When you begin to miss payments.
+It will affect your credit score.